 TGaz Editor: Modify the text in P67L16-21 (9.6.7.32) as follows:

-The Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Request frame (see 11.24.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions if the responder selects Fine Timing Measurement as the ranging protocol for the ranging phase; and is not present in subsequent Fine Timing Measurement Request frames.
+(#2091) If the initiator requests negotiation of parameters with the responder in order to perform Fine Timing Measurement as the ranging protocol as defined in 11.22.6.4.2 (RSTA centric EDCA based measurement exchange, the Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Request frame (see 11.24.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions; and is not present in subsequent Fine Timing Measurement Request frames.
 If present, it contains a Fine Timing Measurement Parameters element as defined in 9.4.2.168 (Fine Timing Measurement Parameters element).

 TGaz Editor: Modify the text in P68L33-36 (9.6.7.33) as follows:

-The Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions if the responder selects Fine Timing Measurement, PDMG or PEDMG as the ranging protocol for the ranging phase, and is not present in subsequent Fine Timing
+(#2091) If the initiator requested negotiation of parameters with the responder in order to perform Fine Timing Measurement as the ranging protocol as defined in 11.22.6.4.2 (RSTA centric EDCA based measurement exchange, the Fine Timing Measurement Parameters field is present in the initial Fine Timing Measurement Frame (see 11.22.6.3 (Fine timing measurement procedure negotiation)) and its retransmissions, and is not present in subsequent Fine Timing